Code-Institute-Submissions/milestone-17/README.md

 by looping through the 'markerData' array, calling createMarker(markerData[i]) and pushing the newMarker to the empty mapMarker array to be rendered.
 If the text input does not match any of the markerData 'isSpotFound' is false, this selects all markers to be shown.

 I ran the CSS and HTML through the W3C Jigsaw validator with no errors found.
+The Javascript was run through the JSHint validator with no major issues.

 The site works across many browsers including: Chrome, Firefox, Safari and Edge.